k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/monitoring/_index.md

 ![OK](grafana-dashboards-icon.png)

+Grafana loads its dashboard options:

+1. Enable the Default checkbox.
-Grafana loads its dashboard options.
-Enable the Default checkbox, and click one of the dashboards provided when you installed the k8ssandra-cluster instance.
-For example:
+1. Click the checkbox for one of the dashboards that K8ssandra created when you installed the `k8ssandra-cluster` instance
+1. To open the selected dashboard, click on its text link.
+In this example, you'd click on Cassandra Cluster Condensed:

 ![OK](grafana-dashboards-default-selected1.png)